-- 11:2.1.
+11:2.1.
 For this dimension, "transfers" are defined as in PI-7.1.
 System for allocating transfers in PEFA 2016.
-Transfers to support subnational government's expenditure can be made in the form of unconditional grants, where their final use is determined by the subnational governments through their budgets, or through conditional (earmarked) grants to subnational governments to implement selected service delivery and expenditure responsibilities-for example, by function or program, typically in accordance with an agreed-upon regulatory or policy standard. - 11:2.2.
+Transfers to support subnational government's expenditure can be made in the form of unconditional grants, where their final use is determined by the subnational governments through their budgets, or through conditional (earmarked) grants to subnational governments to implement selected

+- 11:2.2.
 Objectives of climate change related conditional transfers should be associated with targets aligned to the national climate change strategy.
 Targets may be qualitative or quantitative, and concern activities, outputs or outcomes.
 They may be set annually, or for a multi-year period, under the general legislative or regulatory provisions on intergovernmental transfers or in separate regulation that governs specific transfers and SNGs.
 Evaluation of such transfers from CG to SNGs is covered by CRPFM-13.1.
 Climate-related evaluation of expenditure. - 11:2.3.
 SNGs should report annually to CG on the use of climate-related transfers from CG.
 Tracking of climate change related expenditure incurred by SNGs is necessary to get a more complete picture of the national spending for climate change action.
 This entails that SNGs put in place a system to (i) track climate change related expenditure and any related required information and (ii) secure that conditional transfers and financing proceeds are used for the intended purpose, as assessed under CRPFM-10.2.
 Audit of the compliance of transactions. - 11:2.4.
-Finally, climate change related criteria could be introduced in the system for the horizontal allocation of unconditional transfers, as well as in the performance indicators for performance-based grants.
+Finally, climate change related criteria could be introduced in the system for the horizontal allocation of unconditional transfers as well as in the performance indicators for performance-based grants.

-CRPFM-11.3.
+CRPFM-II.3.
 CLIMATE-RESPONSIVE PFM ARRANGEMENTS APPLIED BY SUBNATIONAL GOVERNMENTS